 This is all part of one of the processes of the journey to recovery through the AA program.

-In this article, we are going to tell you everything that you need to know about getting a sponsor, what a sponsor actually is, and how you can find one.
+In this article, we will tell you everything you need to know about getting a sponsor, what a sponsor actually is, and how you can find one.